ballestas islands portrait

 Is it worth visiting?

-If we talk about tour experience quality inside Peru, the Ballestas Islands are situated together with Manu National Park or Tambopata National Reserve, at that level.
-But why?
-Because it is live nature in front of your eyes.
-There you can see wildlife a few meters from you, without no mesh in between.
-Only you and nature.
-If you ask us if it is worth visiting the Ballestas, definitely, yes, it’s worth it, and it should not be missing from your list of points to visit in Peru, in addition to Machu Picchu of course.
+If we talk about tour experience quality inside Peru, the Ballestas Islands are situated together with Manu National Park or Tambopata National Reserve at that level.
+But why? because it is live nature in front of your eyes.
+There, you can see wildlife a few meters from you, without any mesh in between.

 “THE JOURNEY OF A THOUSAND MILES BEGINS WITH A SINGLE STEP”

 As you see, Peru has much more to offer than Machu Picchu and its great gastronomy.
 The wildlife and the big biodiversity distributed in its National Reserves and Parks like Manu, Tambopata, Pacaya-Samiria, Paracas, and Ballestas Islands among others, invite the visitant to discover the Andean country on all its sides.
 During the process, you will begin to know more about the world’s biodiversity, and who knows, more about yourself.
-Come on, dare to discover more fantastic places with the assistance of the local experts of Machu Travel Peru.
-Our team is ready to listen, absolve your doubts and assure you of a great experience in Peru.